Dhana-Prasetya/cuti-ku_api/readme.md

 # Cuti Ku API

-The Employee Management System is a comprehensive application designed to manage employee data, leaves, and authentication.
+Cuti Ku API is a comprehensive application designed to manage employee data, leaves, and authentication.
 It provides a robust and scalable solution for businesses to streamline their employee management processes.
-The system is built using AdonisJs, a Node.js framework, and utilizes Prisma for database management.
+The system is built using AdonisJs, a Node.js language, Prisma for database management, Redis as caching and session handler, and Cloudinary as cloud storage.

 ## Docker Compose Installation